Prairie Wife’s Award Winning Dandelion Jelly Recipe

 - Pour mixture into jars and can according to your preferred method.

-I find seeing visuals helps me to feel more confident when trying a new recipe, so follow the orange link to see a post I shared on Instagram that shows each part of the process.
+I find seeing visuals helps me to feel more confident when trying a new recipe, so follow the orange link to see a post I shared on Instagram that shows each part of the process, or watch the video below.